Cuban salsa

-In Cuba, a popular dance known as Casino was marketed abroad as Cuban-style salsa or Salsa Cubana to distinguish it from other salsa styles when the name was popularized in the 1970s.
-Dancing Casino is an expression of popular social culture in Cuba and many Cubans consider casino a part of their social and cultural activities centering on their popular music.
+In Cuba, a popular dance known as Casino was marketed abroad as Cuban-style salsa or Salsa Cubana to distinguish it from other salsa styles when the name became popular in the 1970s.
+Dancing Casino is an expression of popular social culture in Cuba, and many Cubans consider Casino a part of their social and cultural activities centering on their popular music.

-The origins of the name Casino are casinos deportivos, the dance halls where a lot of social dancing was done among the better off, white Cubans during the mid-1950s and onward.
+The origins of the name Casino are casinos deportivos, the dance halls where a lot of social dancing was done among the better-off, white Cubans during the mid-1950s and onward.

-Historically, Casino traces its origin as a partner dance from Son Cubano, fused with partner figures and turns adopted from the Cuban Mambo, Cuban Cha Cha Cha, Rumba Guaguancó and North American Jive.
-As with Son, Danzón and Cha Cha Cha, it is traditionally, though less often today, danced a contratiempo.
-This means that, distinct from subsequent forms of salsa, no step is taken on the first and fifth beats in each clave pattern and the fourth and eighth beat are emphasised.
-In this way, rather than following a beat, the dancers themselves contribute in their movement, to the polyrythmic pattern of the music.
+Historically, Casino traces its roots as a partner dance from Son Cubano, which was fused with partner figures and borrowed from Cuban Mambo, Cuban Cha Cha Cha, Rumba Guaguancó, and North American Jive.
+Similar to Son, Danzón and Cha Cha Cha, it is traditionally (though less often today) danced a contratiempo.
+This means that, distinct from subsequent forms of salsa, no step is taken on the first and fifth beats in each clave pattern, and the fourth and eighth beats are emphasized.
+In this way, dancers contribute to the polyrhythmic pattern of the music through their movements.

-Casino dance is often intertwined with Afro-Cuban dance traditions, which many dancers spontaneously draw from in a more or less structured or ad hoc fashion, though this is not per se definitory of the dance itself.
-In the same way that a sonero (lead singer in Son and Salsa bands) may "quote" other, older songs in their own, a Casino dancer frequently improvises references to other dances, integrating movements, gestures and extended passages from the folkloric and popular heritage.
-This is particularly true of African descended Cubans.
-Such improvisations might include extracts of rumba, dances for African deities, the older popular dances such as Cha Cha Cha and Danzón.
+Casino dance is closely intertwined with Afro-Cuban dance traditions.
+Many dancers include spontaneous or ad hoc fashion, though this is not a defining feature of the dance.
+Much like sonero (lead singer in Son and Salsa bands), they may quote or reference older songs.
+Casino dancers frequently improvise, integrating movements, gestures, and extended passages from Cuba's African heritage, including rumba and older popular dances such as Cha Cha Cha and Danzón.

 Culture and geography

-Culturally, Casino is danced as an interplay between genders and feeling the music (Sabor) as its main ingredients.
-Much of the interplay of Casino style dancing is based on the broader Afro-Caribbean cultural context with emphasis on sexual interplay, teasing and everyday experience.
+Culturally, Casino is performed as an interplay between genders, with an emphasis on feeling the music, known as sabor.
+Much of the interplay of Casino style dancing is based on the broader Afro-Caribbean cultural context with emphasis on sexual interplay, teasing, and everyday experience.

 Geographically, in Latin America, Casino and its variants are danced in Cuba, the Dominican Republic, and Venezuela.
 It is also popular in Europe and parts of Asia.
+In the 1950s, Miami became a spot for Cuban music and salsa dancing, thanks to waves of Cuban immigrants bringing their musical traditions like son, rumba, and cha-cha-cha, sparking a fiery dance culture we now call Miami Cuban-style salsa.